h2oai/tutorials/Driverless AI/disparate-impact-analysis-tutorial/disparate-impact-analysis-tutorial.md

 ![after-values-change](assets/after-values-change.jpg)

-We see that adjusting *PAY_0 = 2* sends the customer very deep into the rejection zone, showing pretty clear how this one feature can dramatically impact that model for a single customer!
+We see that adjusting *PAY_0 = 2* sends the customer very deep into the rejection zone, showing pretty clear how this one feature can dramatically impact the model for a single customer!

 *Note:*